etienneq/star-trek-timeline/doc/items-files.md

-# Data files
+# Items files

-Data files can be organized in a hierarchical directory structure.
+Items files can be organized in a hierarchical directory structure.
 Each sub directory and each CSV file is called a package thus allowing to create a hierarchy of packages (parent and child packages).
-There are no naming conventions for data files except the file ending csv.
+There are no naming conventions for items files except the file ending csv.
 CSV stands for comma separated values.

 The first line must be a header line containing the name of all fields.